 Ever been nipped by a mouse?
-It’s not your everyday concern, but when it happens, being prepared matters.
+It’s not an everyday concern in North Carolina, but when it happens, being prepared matters.

 But don’t worry – we’ve got your back with the ultimate crash course on handling those surprising mouse bites.
 You’ll learn the ABCs of mouse bite care, discover potential risks you never knew existed, and emerge from this guide ready to face the world – or at least the tiny creatures that might decide to nibble.

 Keep reading to learn more about what you should do if you’re ever bitten by a mouse!

 Mice typically bite people for several reasons, although they prefer avoiding human contact altogether.
 Here are some common reasons why mice might resort to biting:

 - Defense: Mice may bite as a defensive mechanism when they feel threatened or cornered.
 Due to their small size and lack of adequate defense mechanisms, biting is how they protect themselves.

 - Territorial Protection: As territorial creatures, mice might resort to biting when predators approach their territory.

 - Feeling Trapped: If a mouse finds itself trapped in an environment where escape seems impossible, it may bite to free itself.

 - Hunger or Agitation: When a mouse is exceptionally hungry or under duress, it might not differentiate between a food source and your fingers, especially if you’re offering food.

 - Illness or Pain: Sick or injured mice might defensively bite due to discomfort.
 Like many animals, mice unwell or in pain may respond aggressively due to their compromised condition.